Bahamas travel advice

 Other entry requirements

 You must complete and sign an immigration card upon entry to The Bahamas.
-This card will be stamped by officials at the point of entry and you are required to keep the card until your departure.
+This card will be stamped by officials at the point of entry.

-If travelling by private vessel, certain documentation is required for entry to The Bahamas.
+If travelling by private vessel, certain documentation is required for entry into The Bahamas.

 Departure tax

-You must pay a departure tax when you leave the Bahamas unless it is included in your airfare.
+You must pay a departure tax when you leave The Bahamas.
+It is usually included in your fare if you travel by commercial means.

 Children and travel